-Nature of transactions For the year ended March 31, 2017 (Rs in Crore) For the year ended March 31, 2016 Short-term employee benefits (1) 7 6 Share-based payment transactions 1 1 Total compensation paid to key management personnel 8 7
+Nature of transactions For the year ended March 31, 2018 For the year ended March 31, 2017

+Short-term employee benefits (1) 8 6

+Sitting fee and commission to directors 1 1

+Share-based payment transactions 2 1

+Total compensation paid to key management personnel 11 8

-(1) Excludes gratuity and compensated absences as these are recorded in the books of accounts on the basis of actuarial valuation for the Company as a whole and hence individual amount cannot be determined
+(1) Excludes gratuity and compensated absences as these are recorded in the books of accounts on the basis of actuarial valuation for the Company as a whole and hence individual amount cannot be determined.

-Central government divested its 64.92% share in Hindustan Zinc Limited in the year 2002-03.
-Since then, HZL is under significant influence of Government of India.
-Company has been allotted the biggest Zinc Mines of India, on which Royalty is paid basis the extraction done during the period.
+Central government of India holds 29.35% shares in HZL.
 During the year, Company has availed incentives in the form of export incentive under Export promotion and credit guarantee scheme announced by the Government of India.
-Also, HZL has transactions with other government related entities (Public sector undertaking's) including but not limited to sales and purchase of goods and ancillary materials, rendering and receiving services and use of public utilities.
+Also, HZL has transactions with other government related entities (Public sector undertakings) including but not limited to sales and purchase of goods and ancillary materials, rendering and receiving services and use of public utilities.

 d.
-Transactions with Related Parties $^{(1)}$:
+Transactions with Related Parties:

-The details of the related party transactions entered into by the Company, for the year ended March 31, 2017 and March 31, 2016 are as follows
+The details of the related party transactions entered into by the Company, for the period ended March 31, 2018 and March 31, 2017 are as follows